-Using the insights card
+Use the insights card

 You’ll be notified in your Home and App dashboards when anomalies are detected in your account; for example, if there’s a sudden drop in revenue or a sudden increase in impressions.

 In the Home dashboard, the insights card lists an overview of the apps that have anomalies detected in the last 7 days.
-Note that anomalies only remain on the insights card if AdMob continues to detect that it’s outside the range of your expected performance.

 In the App dashboard, you’ll see a more detailed view of each app’s anomalies.
 You may have more than one insights card in your App dashboard at a time.